Betsy Blair: Film

 Blair filmed scenes for Stephen Daldry's The Hours (2002), initially playing the older version of Julianne Moore's character.
 It is unclear if she was dropped or if she withdrew from the project.
 In 2003, she published her autobiography The Memory of All That.

 Death

 Blair died of cancer in London on March 13, 2009.
-She was survived by a daughter, Kerry Kelly Novick, three stepchildren and several grandchildren.
+She was survived by a daughter, Kerry Kelly Novick, three stepsons and several grandchildren.